rajivbishwokarma/openlane_rtl2gds_sky130/README.md

 ### **L1: SPICE deck creation for CMOS inverter [VTC]**
-:construction: First step for before running a SPICE simulation is to create a SPICE deck.
+First step for before running a SPICE simulation is to create a SPICE deck.
 SPICE deck is a netlist containing all the connectivity information (inputs, tap points).

 Netlist creation for a simple inverter circuit with following specification (values and nodes).